Latest Stories

 A few things I tried on my own seemed to work.
 I ditched elastic hair ties (they damage the hair) and instead softly pinned my hair into a bun.
 I washed my hair less and avoided hot tools.
 I also used a wide tooth comb to gently detangle, and took my time when brushing my hair, holding it at the root to prevent ripping it out.
 I took some vitamins and powders by popular brands and used hair growth sprays but they didn’t do much.

 Even though I am three and a half years postpartum, I still shed a lot of hair daily.
-So three months ago I started religiously taking Habitual Beauty Collagen Powder and my hair has grown so much – I've never naturally had it this long.
-I have a lot of new, baby hairs coming through, it’s a pity they are white!
-I’m thrilled that Kiera developed a product that is specifically designed to help women through this side effect.
+So three months ago I started religiously taking collagen powder and my hair has grown so much – I've never naturally had it this long.
+I have a lot of new, baby hairs coming through, however they are all white!

 Beyond what you can do about it, my advice to other people going through postpartum hair loss is this: it's normal to feel like shit.
 You’ve gone through pregnancy and birth and survived the intense first six weeks and so the hair loss just feels mean.
 (Because it is.)
 Go easy on yourself because additional stress doesn’t help.”